 In many cases, there is no clear reason why men have poor sperm or quality.
 However, in some cases there can be an explanation, such as:

-When the issue is with the quality of the sperm itself, can be improved to a degree.
+When the issue is with the quality of the sperm itself, sperm quality can be improved to a degree.
 Lifestyle plays a role in the quality of sperm and can affect fertility.
 Some simple ways to improve sperm quality:

 SDF is quite a grey area in the world of fertility care, and the subject of ongoing investigations and debates.
-Here's what we know (by one of our wonderful fertility doctors, Dr Sotirios Saravelos):
+Here's what we know (by one of our fertility doctors, Dr Sotirios Saravelos):

 Sperm, like other cells within the human body, contains DNA, the genetic material that ultimately merges with that of the egg to create a healthy embryo.
 The sperm DNA itself can become damaged, leading to what is called DNA fragmentation.